-The fair value of financial assets and financial liabilities are determined in accordance with generally accepted pricing models based on discounted cash flow analysis.
+The fair values of financial assets and financial liability are determined in accordance with generally accepted pricing models based on discounted cash flow analysis.

-The directors of the Company consider that the carrying amounts of the financial assets and financial liabilities recorded at amortised costs in the consolidated financial statements approximate to their corresponding fair values.
+The directors of the Company consider that the carrying amounts of the financial assets and financial liabilities recorded at amortised cost in the consolidated financial statements approximate to their corresponding fair values.